 Legionella Risk Assessment Surveys

 Water Treatment Services is a leading independent UK water treatment, water hygiene and environmental services company offering a comprehensive range of expert Legionella risk assessment surveys, environmental hygiene and water safety management solutions for the control of Legionnaires’ disease, Legionella, Pseudomonas and other waterborne pathogens in the workplace.
+Our assessments meet the requirements of the Health & Safety Executives ACOP L8, HSG274 and Care Quality Commission standards, and will help you to identify your risks and comply with the law.

 Our detailed water safety risk assessments are delivered by fully trained Legionella risk assessors who can perform a detailed examination of all man-made water systems at your premises, together with a review of the risk management and control processes you have in place to manage the risks associated with Legionnaires’ disease through exposure to Legionella bacteria.